 Who Is Ryan Seacrest?

 Born in 1974 in Atlanta, Georgia, Ryan Seacrest decided on a career in radio early in life.
 In the mid-1990s, Seacrest moved to Los Angeles, California, where he started a popular afternoon radio show.
-His career really took off in 2002, when he became a host of American Idol.
-Seacrest soon started covering entertainment events and serving as a news anchor for the E! television network.
-In 2012, he signed a deal with NBC Universal to appear on the Today show and other programs.
-In 2013, he began hosting the game show The Million Second Quiz, and in 2017, he was named co-host of Live with Kelly & Ryan.
+His career really took off when he became a host of American Idol in 2002, and three years later he joined the annual telecasts of Dick Clark's New Year's Rockin' Eve.
+Seacrest, who continues to serve as a producer and on-air personality in various capacities, joined Kelly Ripa to begin co-hosting Live with Kelly & Ryan in 2017.

 Born on December 24, 1974, in Atlanta, Georgia, popular radio and television personality Ryan John Seacrest has also become a powerhouse behind the scenes as a producer of such reality TV hits as Keeping Up with the Kardashians.
 He showed an interest in becoming a radio disc jockey at an early age.
 Seacrest listened to such DJs as Casey Kasem and Rick Dees growing up, studying and copying the way they talked during their shows.
 American Bandstand host Dick Clark was another important early influence.

 At Dunwoody High School, Seacrest "wore braces and glasses and was fat and got teased about it," he once explained to the New York Times.
 "But I was always very ambitious."
 His first broadcasting job was handling announcements at the school.
 Seacrest then managed to land an internship at an Atlanta radio station, which led to his first on-air gig.
 He stayed with the station while attending the University of Georgia.